Source: The Conversation (Au and NZ) – By Majdi Faleh, Teaching Assistant, University of Melbourne

 Design and scenography can be used to intensify agoraphobia, or a fear of public spaces.
 Thus these spaces of expression can, at times, be silenced, putting at risk the geography of freedom of speech.

-Reminders of the power of the statedeadly revolution of dignity.
+In 2014, Maidan Nezalezhnosti in Kiev was at the centre of the Ukrainian Euromaidan Revolution.
+It was a deadly revolution of dignity.
 Yet the consequences of other protests largely attest to how the design of these spaces can intimidate protesters.

 In 1989, students demonstrated in Beijing during the so-called Tiananmen Square protests, which ended in a massacre.
 This immense city square of the capital is now known for its “strange emptiness”, as Evan Osnos described it.
 Benches and shade trees have been removed to discourage public gatherings.